- #2 screwdriver

 It is very important that you use this specific, branded tool, otherwise your stress levels may rise to levels that are dangerous for the fixture.

 - Remove any filters and/or accessories, gobos (and the holder), etc.

 - Remove the bulb assembly from the rear of the fixture.
 Be careful not to touch or damage the bulb.

-- Remove the fixture from the yolk by removing the rotation clamps and bolts from the side of the fixture and prying the yolk apart to release it.
+- Remove the fixture from the yoke by removing the rotation clamps and bolts from the side of the fixture and prying the yoke apart to release it.
 Now you should have isolated the main barrel of the fixture such that you can work on it safely on your workbench.

 - Locate the 6 screws holding the fixture together but do not remove them yet.
 We will henceforth refer to this side as the top.
 Set the fixture top side up.
 It is best to find an inside corner of a table or a gap between two such that the shutter handle doesn't keep the fixture from laying flat.
 You may want to brace it so that it doesn't roll while working on it.